suralabs/sura/README.md

 2. Please run install.php

-It requires PHP version 8.0 and supports PHP up to 8.1.
+It requires PHP version 8.2 and up.

 <a name="server-requirements"></a>